 There is no denying the fact that dancing is indeed a beautiful way to express all that is inside you through various different bodily movements.
 If yoga is not your thing, perhaps you could try your hand at different types of dancing styles.
 There is a whole world out there filled with types and styles of dancing for you to choose from, however, the most fun and amazing is contemporary dance.

 The contemporary style of dance was developed in the 20th century which is why it is also often referred to as the modern form of dancing.
 The best part of this style is that it lets the dancers explore unique horizons of the movements of their bodies.

-Some of the key mental and physical health benefits provided by contemporary or modern style of dance are extreme flexibility, ultimate relaxation, the versatility of movement, physical fitness and a means of self-expression.
+Some of the key mental and physical health benefits provided by the contemporary or modern style of dance are extreme flexibility, ultimate relaxation, the versatility of movement, physical fitness, and a means of self-expression.
 There is a certain kind of freedom of movement in this style of dance where the body is able to pick up on the dance moves with great ease and flexibility.

-Lastly, this form of dancing provides with almost the same kind of relaxation and peace of mind like yoga does.
-Regardless of how stressed out or mentally disturbed, you might be, dancing all those worries out can help you connect with your inner self and bring your mind at peace and rest.
+Lastly, this form of dancing provides almost the same kind of relaxation and peace of mind like yoga does.
+Regardless of how stressed out or mentally disturbed, you might be, dancing all those worries out can help you connect with your inner self and bring your mind to peace and rest.

 This is probably the closest alternative to yoga since this exercise system is more like the incorporation of principles and movements from tai chi, yoga, swimming, gymnastics, and dance.
 It is often described as a new type of mind-body exercise that focuses particularly on spirals and arcs of the body.

 Gyrotonics works by strengthening the body and stretching the body in order to develop bodily coordination, increase the range of motion, and correct your overall form and posture.
 It attempts to open up energy pathways in the body, improve the efficiency of your movement and also stimulate the nervous system.